trentlarson/endorser-docs/source/transactions.rst

 **Other References**

 - Besides `schema.org <https://schema.org>`_, there are other formal ontologies that are a close fit and may even be useful as shared projects evolve.
+(We may also find it useful to create our own.)

-  - `Ontology Design Patterns <http://ontologydesignpatterns.org>`_ has `Plan <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Plan>`_.
+  - Ontology Design Patterns has `Plan <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Plan>`_.
 It also has `Goal <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Goal>`_ if we start refining definitions of results.

   - When it comes to conditions for an offer: